We found 10 providers with an interest in gastrointestinal problems and who accept WellCare Medicaid near New York, NY.

 All Interests: Flexible Sigmoidoscopy, Esophagus Problems, Gallbladder Problems, Liver Disease, Esophageal Cancer, ...
 (Read more)

-Dr. Mohamed Mansour practices primary care and adult gastroenterology in Bayside, NY and Brooklyn, NY.
-His clinical interests include gallbladder problems, liver disease, and colon problems.
-Dr. Mansour is in-network for several insurance carriers, including Blue Cross/Blue Shield, Healthfirst, and Vytra.
-He graduated from Cairo University, Kasr Al-Ainy Faculty of Medicine.
-He is conversant in Arabic.
-Dr. Mansour's professional affiliations include New York Methodist (NYM) Hospital and Interfaith Medical Center.
+Dr. Mohamed Mansour is a primary care doctor and adult gastroenterologist.
+Dr. Mansour's areas of expertise include the following: gallbladder problems, liver disease, and colon problems.
+He is an in-network provider for Blue Cross/Blue Shield, Healthfirst, Vytra, and more.
+He is a graduate of Cairo University, Kasr Al-Ainy Faculty of Medicine.
+Dr. Mansour speaks Arabic.
+He is affiliated with New York Methodist (NYM) Hospital and Interfaith Medical Center.

 Relevant Interests: , colon problems, rectal problems, colorectal cancer